Andy4495/TI_Platform_Cores_For_Arduino/README.md

 No drivers should be needed for MSP432, Tiva, or the newer MSP430 LaunchPads (including the MSP430G2ET).

-Drivers *may* be needed for the old MSP430G2 (non-ET) LaunchPads, but in my tests, the new version 0.25 of the `mspdebug` tool included with the msp430 v1.1.0 and msp430gcc9 v3.0.0 cores does not need a separate driver installed.
+The old MSP430G2 (non-ET) LaunchPads work without drivers when using version 0.25 of the `mspdebug` tool included with the msp430 v1.1.0 and msp430gcc9 v3.0.0 cores.
+Versions of `mspdebug` included with older versions of the MSP430 cores required separate drivers to be installed.

 ### Windows